 Star rating summary

 Our experience with Namecheap was exceptional, with high scores across performance, security, and features.
-Pricing and capacity scored a little lower, partly due to Namecheap’s use of older SSD drives (versus newer NVMe that most hosts offer nowadays), and the fact that some competitors offer more storage space on equivalent tiers — though Namecheap is still generally cheaper than other hosts.
+Value and capacity scored a little lower, partly due to Namecheap’s use of older SSD drives (versus newer NVMe that most hosts offer nowadays), and the fact that some competitors offer more storage space on equivalent tiers — though Namecheap is still generally cheaper than other hosts.

 | Decision factor | Weight | Verdict |